white-frame/framework/README.md

 ### Requiring bower requirements

 If you are familiar with installing and including bower packages, white frame require following packages : `bootstrap components-font-awesome jquery jquery-ui dynatable restfulizer popconfirm`.
+If not, take a look at the Step by step below.

 #### Steps by step installation (from the beginning)